Planning and Building in Surrey Hills

 Over the last seven years the Association has reviewed applications for many planning permits to construct mixed use multistorey apartment buildings in the Union Road Shopping Precinct and the Canterbury Road Commercial Corridor.
 As a result of these reviews objections have often been lodged with Boroondara Council.

 In the main those objections related to contravention of various aspects of the Boroondara Planning Scheme, degraded neighbourhood amenity and poor apartment amenity, together with increased traffic and parking congestion.

-Accordingly while VCAT may ultimately grant approval for a particular development the role of SHPA, often with the support of Council, can achieve a better design outcome for the community.
+Accordingly while VCAT may ultimately grant approval for a particular development the role of SHMAPA, often with the support of Council, can achieve a better design outcome for the community.

 Examples of recent planning permit applications which SHMAPA has raised issues with are:

 426-430 Canterbury Road, Surrey Hills (on the corner of Warrigal Road, opposite St Stephens Church).
 Boroondara Council subsequently refused the application for a 6 storey building with 61 serviced apartments.
 The applicant had partial success at VCAT with the Tribunal directing the grant of a permit subject to 2 levels of the building being removed and the loss of 12 apartments.